Table of Contents

 - Magellan Behavioral Health

 If you do not have medical insurance, there are some treatment providers who can help.
 The Salvation Army adult rehabilitation program is a 6 month program that is free of charge, but often has a waiting list, so be prepared to understand that can be a reality.
-Other treatment centers may offer scholarships for some or all of the treatment.
 Many treatment programs offer payment plans so the costs can be paid in small increments.

 Verify a Treatment Specialist